metagenome-atlas/atlas/README.md

 ## Temporary Directory

 Some steps, like assembly, may have an optional temporary directory.
-If specified, the step will use this directory.
+If specified in the configuration or as an environmental variable [TMPDIR|TEMP|TMP], the step will use this directory rather than the current working directory.

-**Default: None**
+**Default: the working directory**

 ```
 temporary_directory: /scratch